matharotheelf/bank_tech_test/README.md

 5. The PrintStatement class convert's the BankStatment's hash into a string which it then prints to the console.

+6. The Float class adds a method to Float object that displays float with two decimal places.

 ## Getting Started

 To get started I will guide you in how to use the app in irb.